cosmosdevs/GameOfZones/README.md

 ## The Challenge

 Game of Zones will launch on May 1, 2020, and will comprise three separate, week-long stages with different Capture-the-Flag style objectives.
-In addition to completing these objectives, your team will need to keep a persistent connection alive by sending at least 1 packet per connection at least every 90 minutes to be eligible to win.

 *Weekly Challenge Rewards:*